 Review their ability to provide actionable takeaways by examining handouts, resource lists, or follow-up materials from previous presentations.
 Conference attendees consistently rate speakers higher when they leave with specific tools, frameworks, or resources they can immediately implement.
 Request examples of practical materials the speaker provides, such as policy templates, evaluation rubrics, or implementation checklists.

 Consider their current involvement in ongoing AI education initiatives through research projects, pilot programs, or advisory roles with education technology companies.
-Speakers who can share recent data, preliminary findings, or lessons learned from current implementations provide more valuable insights than those relying on general AI knowledge.
+Speakers who can share recent observations, preliminary findings, or lessons learned from current implementations provide more valuable insights than those relying on general AI knowledge that may already be outdated.

 Behind the Scenes: What Education Conference Organizers Need to Know